muhammadowais75/communication/README.md

+- She looked so pathetic (pitiful - قابل رحم) that I bent down to comfort her.
-- This is a deceptively (فریب سے - in an extent that gives misleading information) small story but it has meaningful backend work and almost no frontend
+- This is a deceptively (in an extent that gives misleading information - فریب سے) small story but it has meaningful backend work and almost no frontend
 - Manual request is recommended when WSDL import is flaky (breaking).
 - A problem in speaking is called a speech disorder.